 Grade Calculator Guelph

-Built specifically for University of Guelph students.
-Calculate your weighted course grade, figure out what you need on your final exam, and estimate your semester GPA — all using Guelph's official percentage-to-letter grade conversion.
+The free University of Guelph grade calculator built specifically for U of G Gryphons.
+Calculate your weighted course average, find out what score you need on your Guelph final exam, and estimate your semester GPA — all using Guelph's official OUAC percentage-to-letter grade conversion table.
+No sign-up.
+Instant results.

 Enter each assessment (assignments, midterms, quizzes, lab reports) with the weight it carries in your final grade and your score.
 The calculator gives your current weighted average.